saggy6210/Dkatalis_test/README.md

 7. What sacrifices did you make due to time?

 Answer:
-Sacrifies always based on the opportunity cost, I spend have spent almost 3 hrs time on this assignment,it was a great learning for me.
+Sacrifies always based on the opportunity cost, I have spent almost 3 hrs time on this assignment,it was a great learning for me.

 Please share the feedback!